nstefan/yastwai/GIT_WORKFLOW.md

 # YASTwAI Git Workflow

-This document explains the Git workflow for the YASTwAI project, including how to use the helper scripts to follow the yastai.mdc ruleset.
+This document explains the Git workflow for the YASTwAI project, including how to use the helper scripts to follow the yastwai.mdc ruleset.

 ## Workflow Overview